-Text Messaging Service

-64. At the point of application all applicants are given the option to supply a mobile telephone number.
+Text Messaging Service At the point of application all applicants are given the option to supply a mobile telephone number.
 A text messaging service is operated at the University and is used throughout the application period for all those who have provided the University with a mobile telephone number.
 Once students are enrolled it is used to notify students of important messages such as class cancellations or amendments, emergency updates and notifications of enrolment availability.
 All students must inform the University if their mobile telephone number changes.

-Personal Tutorials

-65. All students studying undergraduate or postgraduate taught programmes at the University are offered personal tutorials as set out in the Tutorial Policy.
+Students can update their mobile telephone number, and change their preference as to whether or not they want to subscribe to text notifications, using the 'Update My Information' tab in OASIS.
+Students who cannot access this facility must provide their updated number and subscription preference to the Student Centre (Infozone), HE Administration Office or Partnerships Office.
+Personal Tutorials 65.
+All students studying undergraduate or postgraduate taught programmes at the University are offered personal tutorials as set out in the Tutorial Policy.
 There is an expectation of students to engage with these tutorials.
 At least one of these tutorials would normally be face to face, although the University recognises the value of other modes of contact such as group tutorials, email, blogs and other online facilities.

-Postgraduate Research Degree Students

-66. A student registered on a postgraduate research degree programme is allocated a supervisory team whose role is to collectively provide academic and pastoral guidance.
+Postgraduate Research Degree Students 66.
+A student registered on a postgraduate research degree programme is allocated a supervisory team whose role is to collectively provide academic and pastoral guidance.
 The supervisory team will remain in contact during the student's period of study and registration.
 The University is required to monitor the progress of the student regularly throughout their period of study.
 This will occur informally at regular meetings with the supervisory team, and more formally at 'formal progress' review meetings.
 There is an expectation that students engage with these progress meetings.

-Attendance and Absence

-67. Students must attend all learning and teaching sessions unless they have valid reasons for not doing so.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Regulations 2021/22 Page 16 of 44 Attendance and Absence 67.
+Students must attend all learning and teaching sessions unless they have valid reasons for not doing so.
 Examples of learning and teaching sessions include, but are not limited to: lectures, seminars, tutorials, workshops, laboratory and practical sessions, compulsory professional placements, compulsory field trips and industrial visits.
 Research students must also attend scheduled meetings with supervisors.

-68. Students are required to be on time for classes and remain for the duration of the session as set out in the Student Attendance and Attendance Monitoring Policy.
+68. Students are required to be on time for classes and remain for the duration of the session as set out in the Student Attendance and Engagement Monitoring Policy.
 Students are responsible for ensuring that they engage appropriately with the method in place for registering their attendance.

 69. It is at a tutor's discretion that students who are late are admitted to sessions and it is the student's individual responsibility to ensure that they retrieve any missed work.

-70. Additional attendance requirements may apply for certain courses as specified in the Student Course Handbook and students must attend all sessions to ensure they meet all necessary attendance and regulatory requirements.
+Additional attendance requirements may apply for certain courses as specified in the Student Course Handbook and students must attend all sessions to ensure they meet all necessary attendance and regulatory requirements.